apache/druid/docs/operations/clean-metadata-store.md

 The Druid Overlord handles task log metadata management.

 Indexer task log cleanup on the Overlord uses the following configuration:
-- `druid.indexer.logs.kill.enabled`: When `True`, enables cleanup of task logs.
+- `druid.indexer.logs.kill.enabled`: When `true`, enables cleanup of task logs.
 - `druid.indexer.logs.kill.durationToRetain`: Defines the length of time in milliseconds to retain task logs.
 - `druid.indexer.logs.kill.initialDelay`: Defines the length of time in milliseconds after the Overlord starts before it executes its first job to kill task logs.
 - `druid.indexer.logs.kill.delay`: The length of time in milliseconds between jobs to kill task logs.